sofn-xyz/mailing/README.md

 ## Why?

-I love a good email.
+We love good emails.
 Usage metrics imply that a lot of people do.
 Bad emails suck.

 But every web developer I've ever met hates making them.

-Let's make coding them fun.
+We're trying to make coding them fun.

 ## Setup